CCavalier/fp-explained/markdowns/part1.md

 The add function can always be substituted by its result.

-_But, we cannot write applications which do nothing!_
+_But,if I don't change my datas, my applications will do nothing!_

-Obviously, we don't.
+Obviously, we cannot keep everything immutable.
 But we will keep our changes, modifications, i/o operation, etc. in specific layers, outside of our logic.
 Pure functions allow us to write smaller parts of code, easier to read, and thus easier to maintain.